erwinpasia/ERP_Agentic_Systems_Projects/5-Day Gen AI Intensive Course 2025 - Kaggle_and_Google/README.md

 - Focus on adapting MLOps practices for Generative AI
 - Vertex AI tools for foundation models
 - AgentOps for agentic applications
-- Live demo of the Agent Starter Pack
+- Live demo of the Agent Starter Pack by [Mark McDonald](https://au.linkedin.com/in/markmcdonald0) and team

 ## Course Structure